wp-plugins/easy/readme.txt

 == Change log ==

+= 0.6 =

+ * NEW - "Classic" widget title
+ * NEW - Date view bricks
+ * NEW - Status controller
+ * NEW - category view bricks changed to multi-functional taxonomy brick (category as default)
+ * NEW - Controller restrictor - restrictor is a pseudo-controller.
+Unlike the controller which controls the wp_query the resistor runs before the query and let it be executed or not... in cases such as show or not on homepage etc. (Restrictors are type of controller, and so are naturally part of the Controls )
+ * NEW - Controller restrictor: show on (conditionals), show - hide on template types,
+ * NEW - Controller restrictor: Show/hide on ID (linear, and Hierarchical),
+ * NEW - Controller restrictor: show hide on taxonomies,
+ * NEW - Controller restrictor: on/off pagination,
+ * NEW - Controller restrictor: Taxonomy controler
+ * NEW - content brick has 2 more options.. show the content "above the more tag", and content "below the more tag"
+ * CHANGE - the post types are not automatically populated, a simple input is used instead
+ * .. plus code fixes

+= 0.5.2 =
+ * Controls some control bricks are repeatable - If they can or cannot is defined in the item array
+ * The code is cleaned a bit
+ * jQuery is bit polished

 = 0.5.1 =
- * NEW - the full size of the image was misisng in the list of available image sizes, Now the list is complete. btw.. it reads all the registred image sizes :)
+ * NEW - the full size of the image was misisng in the list of available image sizes, Now the list is complete. btw.. it reads all the registred image sizes automatically :)

 = 0.5 =
  * NEW - Many new view blocks (shortcode, text, meta, comments number, comments)
  * NEW - All blocks have class input (if "necessary")
  * NEW - new control blocks (offset, category, post_status)
  * FIX - Control are not rewriting the query args, but adds new, as it supposed to
  * FIX - Values from checkboxes do not causes problem anymore
  * ...

 = 0.4 =
  * NEW - all bricks can have multi input (select box, texarea, check box) -- hidden input, and radio in next release
  * the EasyItem array structure changed a bit
  * there are some more bricks generally